 Trips to places with little or no facilities for modern life and machines must be very carefully thought out.
-We carried eight gallons of extra water that was safe to drink; five gallons went into the radiator the day the fan belt broke in the middle of a waterless wilderness.
+We carried 35 litres (eight gallons) of extra water that was safe to drink; 20 litres (five gallons) went into the radiator the day the fan belt broke in the middle of a waterless wilderness.
 We also carried a well-stocked first-aid kit and various medicines, all of which were essential if one happened to need them.
 We had folding army cots, heavy in weight but durable and compact in size, which stood high off the ground; lots of camp beds are lighter but flimsy and low lying perhaps women have a strong objection to being near the floor and things that may be crawling about!
 We also carried mosquito nets, small feather pillows (rubber is terribly hot), cotton bed covers, light blankets, thin foam rubber mattresses, and sleeping bags—each person’s bedding rolled tight in its own duffel bag to keep it clean.
 We had gas camping stoves, a small one for boiling water and a big one for cooking; it is advisable to carry a supply of refills for in many places they may be unavailable.
 Automobile accidents are steadily increasing all over the world.
 I pass on my personal rules for driving which have kept me accident-free in not only deserts and jungles but in New York, Chicago, and many of the world’s busiest cities.

 1. Obey traffic regulations.